exile213/Activity1-2_PROFE8-Diaz/README.md

 9. Build a chat bubble UI using Container with padding, margin, and rounded borders.
 10. Implement both Row and Column in the same widget tree to form a grid-like layout without using GridView.

-Note:
-1. Don’t go beyond on the Instructions above